 SAML Single Sign-on

-SAML (Security Assertion Markup Language) is an XML-based standard that supports communication of user data among various applications, called service providers (SPs).
-An identity provider (IdP) makes security assertions consumed by SPs.
-A single IdP can perform user authentication for many SPs.
-A particular SP and an IdP can establish a circle of trust by providing each other with metadata in an XML format defined by SAML specifications, so that the SP accepts users authenticated by the IdP.
+SAML (Security Assertion Markup Language) is an XML-based standard that lets different apps, called service providers (SPs), share user data.
+An identity provider (IdP) creates security assertions that SPs use.
+A single IdP can handle user authentication for numerous SPs.
+An SP and an IdP can set up a circle of trust by sharing metadata in the SAML XML format, so the SP accepts users authenticated by the IdP.

 The NetSuite SAML Single Sign-on feature is based on the SAML v2.0 specifications.
 For information about these specifications, click here.
 Any SAML 2.0-compliant application can serve as the IdP for SAML access to NetSuite.